steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 `http://localhost:5173/`

-You should see the _PolicyBot_ user interface:
+You should see the PolicyBot user interface:

 ![PolicyBot web app UI](/img/policybot_UI.png "PolicyBot web app UI")

-Test _PolicyBot_ by asking a question!
+Test PolicyBot by asking a question!

-## Running _PolicyBot_ after implementation
+## Running PolicyBot after implementation

-Assuming you will be starting and stopping _PolicyBot_ on a regular basis this is the procedure to follow:
+Assuming you will be starting and stopping PolicyBot on a regular basis this is the procedure to follow:

 - Start the PostgreSQL database in Docker.
-- Start the backend in one Terminal/CLI session: `cd ~policybot; sh scripts/start_backend.sh` (remember to activate the policybot conda environment).
+- Start the backend in one Terminal/CLI session: `cd ~policybot; sh scripts/start_backend.sh` (remember to activate the `policybot` Conda environment).
-- Start the frontend in another Terminal/CLI session: `cd ~policybot; sh scripts/start_frontend.sh` (remember to activate the policybot conda environment).
+- Start the frontend in another Terminal/CLI session: `cd ~policybot; sh scripts/start_frontend.sh` (remember to activate the `policybot` Conda environment).
 - Open `http://localhost:5173/` in a web browser.

 The session where the backend is running will show a stream of information about what the application is doing.
 Additionally the application writes logfiles in `~/policybot/logs` with date-based filenames for example `app_log_2025-12-14.log`.

 As multiple Terminal/CLI sessions are required a script is provided to make the process simpler.
 The script is specifically for use on MacOS and does require a symbolic link to the code directory to exist in your home directory.

-This is the procedure to follow for running _PolicyBot_ using the script:
+This is the procedure to follow for running PolicyBot using the script:

 - Start the PostgreSQL database in Docker.
 - Open a Terminal/CLI session.